open-education-hub/operating-systems/content/chapters/io/lab/content/pipes.md

 ![Piped Commands](../media/piped-commands.svg)

-So here we have a **unidirectional** stream of data that starts from `cat`, is modified by each new command and then it's passed to the next one.
+So here we have a **unidirectional** stream of data that starts from `cat`, is modified by each new command, and then is passed to the next one.
 We can tell from the image above that the communication channel between any 2 adjacent commands allows one process to write to it while the other reads from it.
-For example, there is no need for `cat` to read any of `tr`'s output, only vice-versa.
+For example, there is no need for `cat` to read any of `tr`'s output, only vice versa.

 Therefore, this communication channel needs 2 ends: one for reading (from which commands get their input) and another for writing (to which commands write their output).
 In UNIX, the need for such a channel is fulfilled by the [`pipe()` syscall](https://man7.org/linux/man-pages/man2/pipe.2.html).
-Imagine there's a literal pipe between any 2 adjacent commands in the image above where data is what flows through this pipe **in only a single way**.
+Imagine there's a literal pipe between any 2 adjacent commands in the image above, where data is what flows through this pipe **in only a single way**.
 This is why the `|` operator in Bash is called pipe and why the syscall is also named `pipe()`.

 This type of pipe is also called an **anonymous pipe**, because it cannot be identified using a name (i.e. it is not backed by any file).